-Latest Google Glass update brings improved voice controls, ability to view websites and moreAlex Wagner - Deputy Managing Editor, News Desk
+Latest Google Glass update brings improved voice controls, ability to view websites and moreAlex Wagner - Editorial Director of News and Content

 After rolling out some nice updates to Google Glass owners in May and June, Google today detailed the next big software bump that its got planned for all of the lucky Glass users out there.
 The company today took to its official +Project Glass Google+ page to detail some of the more notable improvements that are packed into the latest update.
 First up is improved voice controls that will allow Glass-ers to have incoming messages read aloud to them, send replies to those messages, answer calls and share content directly with a contact.